titon/toolkit/docs/en/setup/getting-started.md

 </html>
 ```

 You'll notice that we placed `toolkit.min.css` before `style.min.css`.
-This allows for helper classes and plugin styles to be inherited first.
-Placing project specific styles after Toolkit allows customization and themeing of plugins.
+This allows for helper classes and module styles to be inherited first.
+Placing project specific styles after Toolkit allows customization and themeing of modules.

-Let's test our JavaScript plugins by placing the following code within the `<body>` tags.
+Let's test our JavaScript modules by placing the following code within the `<body>` tags.

 ```html
 <button type="button" class="button js-tooltip" data-tooltip="This messages displays on hover.">Click Me!</button>